usefulsensors/ai_in_a_box/README.md

 | Chatty    | "chatty"           | Answers questions in English.
 LLM 4-bit weights. |
 | Translate | "translate x to y" | e.g.: translate French to German.                 |

-Apply power with the USB-C connector on top.
+Apply power to the top USB-C connector (not the side USB-C connector).

 Boots into caption mode for continuous transcription in English.